sookinoby/mxnet-ccn-samples/README.md

 4. [MXNet](http://mxnet.io/get_started/install.html)
 5. Jupyter notebook - conda install jupyter notebook

 Mxnet, GPU version has a problem in windows.
-I have asked for clarification in [mxnet github] page(https://github.com/dmlc/mxnet/issues/6057).
+I have asked for clarification in [mxnet github](https://github.com/dmlc/mxnet/issues/6057) page.
 Mxnet CPU version works fine in windows.

 ## The dataset
 In order to learn about any deep neural network, we need data.
 For this notebook, we use a dataset already stored as a NumPy array.
 You can also load data from any image file.
 We'll show that process later in the notebook.

 The actual data set is located [here](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 Please read this page to understand the dataset better.

-The pickled version of the data that we will be using is [here]:
+The pickled version of the data that we will be using is [here] (https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip)
-(https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip)

 The dataset consists of 39,209 training samples and 12,630 testing samples, representing 43 different traffic signs (such as a stop sign, speed limit, warning sign, and so on).